Kanika637/amazon-clone/README.md

 A good branch name would begin with the issue ticket and the assigned issue.
 See below 👇

 ```
-// #343 is the issu ticket number and make a request is the assigned issue name.
+// "#343" is the issue ticket number and "make a request" is the assigned issue name.

 git checkout -b "#343-make a request"
 ```